Blog: Words For Thought

-We understand how important it is to have a manuscript free of spelling errors.
-With over 40 years of experience, we have found that typos give many writers problems.
+I understand how important it is to have a manuscript free of spelling errors.
+With over 40 years of experience, I have found that typos give many writers problems.
 Less than perfect typing can create hidden errors.
 There are many groups of words that vary by only one letter, such as came, dame, fame and game.
 The correctly spelled word in the wrong context will not be flagged by most spell-checkers.
 The Hyper-Speller at Word Refiner is dedicated to exposing all of these hidden errors and providing your document free of spelling boo-boos that you want and deserve.
+I find these invisible spelling errors in 95% of published books.

 Now, onto today’s episode!

 We have a baker’s dozen of common words, 13 four-letter words that end in –ear.
-This bibliophile’s delight will provide some tasty treats for us.
+This logophile’s delight will provide some tasty treats for us.
 Make yourself comfortable.

 Bear is a very busy and complex word.
 Used primarily as a verb, it has many shades of meaning: carry, support, endure, birth, and proceed in a certain direction.
 Secondarily, it functions as a noun: it can refer to a large carnivorous mammal, or a teddy bear; which is similar and quite different from the animal!
 It is a nickname for Russia, a phase of the stock market, and astronomers are familiar with the big bear and the little bear.